 - Optimal Liposomal Glutathione or Optimal Liposomal Glutathione Plus

 The Bottom Line

-If you know your methylation system needs support, focus on eating a healthy diet that includes an abundance of methyl donors.
-Aim for getting between 1/2 and 1 gram of protein per pound of bodyweight to ensure you’re getting enough methionine and the other amino acids and nutrients needed to recycle homocysteine.
+If you know your methylation needs support, focus on eating a healthy diet that includes an abundance of methyl donors.
+Aim to get between 1/2 and 1 gram of protein per pound of body weight.
+This will help to ensure you’re getting enough methionine and the other amino acids and nutrients needed to recycle homocysteine.
 Include pastured organ meats a few times a week for folate and trace minerals.
 Consume a plethora and a variety of different vegetables, including dark green leafy veggies in the mix for B’s and other vitamins.
 Eating whole foods will help you to meet your body’s needs for many of the nutrients required for methylation.